keploy/community-blog/cmfvmvx5x000202l4dop1czws.md

 ---
 title: "REST vs GraphQL: What's the Difference?"
 seoTitle: "GraphQL vs REST: Key Differences, Benefits, Limitations, and When to U"
-seoDescription: "Discover the differences between GraphQL and REST APIs.
-Learn their benefits, challenges, real-world use cases, and when to choose REST or GraphQL for your"
+seoDescription: "Discover the differences between GraphQL and REST APIs, their pros, cons, use cases, and learn when to choose REST or GraphQL for your projects."
 datePublished: Mon Sep 22 2025 21:23:57 GMT+0000 (Coordinated Universal Time)
 cuid: cmfvmvx5x000202l4dop1czws
 slug: rest-vs-graphql-whats-the-difference